Assistive, Alternate, Accessible.

 The Disabled Students Allowance and Access to Work are available to some dyslexic people.
 The Home Access scheme was for low-income families with school-aged children, which included some dyslexic families.
 The software supplied included some assistive technology.

 Alternative Formats are versions of printed text, often digital.
-The Accessible Resources Pilot Project researched technology for users to convert print materials into their preferred format easily and quickly.
-This led to the My Textbooks provision.
-The British Dyslexia Association is a supporter of the Right to Read Alliance.
+Accessible Formats page gives details of providers for dyslexia, and options of technology for users to convert print materials into their preferred format easily and quickly.

 ‘Accessible Formats’ is a more useful term because many documents, including web pages, are only available in one format, i.e. electronically.
 Accessibility to information is a legal obligation under the

 Disability and Equality Act 2010.
-The British Dyslexia Association has an Accessible Formats Policy pdf file.
+The B.D.A. has an Accessible Formats Policy pdf file.